Prof. Fran Baum

 Bachelor of Arts (Hons) (University of Wales), PhD (University of Nottingham)

-SOPH has had a long-standing, collegial relationship with Prof Baum and the Southgate Institute for Health, Society and Equity: in 1997 Prof Baum and members of her academic team provided invaluable technical assistance to the School in establishing its pioneering distance education programme and were co-authors of many of the original core module of our MPH programme.
+SOPH has had a long-standing, collegial relationship with Prof Baum and the Stretton health Equity group which previously was based at Southgate Institute for Health, Society and Equity at Flinders University. n 1997 Prof Baum and members of her academic team provided invaluable technical assistance to the School in establishing its pioneering distance education programme and were co-authors of many of the original core module of our MPH programme.
 Since then Prof Baum and the SOPH, under the leadership of the late Prof David Sanders, have continued to work together on a number of international public health research initiatives such as ‘Revitalizing Health for All: Learning from Comprehensive Primary Health Care (CPHC) Experiences’ (2007-2011), and a current initiative of ‘Punching above their weight: Building capacity for research on why some countries have better life expectancies than predicted by national income’ (2018-9).

 Prof Baum is internationally recognized as a leader in applying social science skills to the study of the social and economic determinants of health and health equity.
 She has been advisor and consultant to the WHO on Healthy Cities, Health in All Policies and the social and economic determinants of health and has a strong record of research translation to policy and practice.
 Most notably she served as a Commissioner on the WHO Commission on Social Determinants of Health (CSDH) from 2005 – 2008.
 Prof Baum is a dynamic and esteemed public health educator and facilitator and her books, “The New Public Health” and the more recent “Governing for Health” are key resources we use in our PGD and MPH learning and teaching programmes.